microsoft/coyote/docs/_learn/tutorials/image-gallery-aspnet.md

 first checks if the account already exists in Cosmos DB and, if it does, it stores the image in Azure Blob Storage. `Get` is simple, it checks if the image blob exists, if it it does, it returns the image.
 Finally, `Delete` first checks if the account already exists in Cosmos DB and, if it does, it deletes the image blob from Azure Blob Storage.
+There is also a `GetList` API to enumerate the images in an account.

 ## Bugs in the service